National symbols of Ireland, the Republic of Ireland and Northern Ireland: Flags

 The flag of Ireland is a tricolour of green, white and orange, first flown in 1848.
-The colours stand for Irish Catholicism, Irish Protestantism, and peace between the two.
+The green stands for Irish Catholicism, the orange for Irish Protestantism, and white for peace between the two.

 Although it was originally intended as a symbol of peace and ecumenism, the tricolour is today seen by some Irish unionists as a symbol of Irish republicanism and the Irish Republican Army.
 Many other flags are suggested as the cross-border flag for Ireland.

 The flag of Northern Ireland (Ulster Banner) was used officially between 1953 and 1973.
 The Union Jack is also used prominently in Northern Ireland and has been the flag of the United Kingdom since 1801.
 It is derived by combining Saint George's Cross (for England), St Andrew's Saltire (for Scotland) and Saint Patrick's Saltire.

 St Patrick's saltire has rarely been used as a symbol of Ireland since Ireland's independence from the United Kingdom.
 In present day, it is used mostly by institutions in Ireland which were established before independence and which retain historic links to the United Kingdom, for example Trinity College Dublin and the Royal College of Surgeons in Ireland.
 It has been suggested that the Saltire should be used as Northern Ireland's official flag.